daleghent/nina-planewave-tools/README.md

 ﻿# PlaneWave Tools

-PlaneWave Tools is a plugin for NINA that provides several instructions for controlling the EFA fans and Delta T heater controller via PlaneWave's PWI3 app.
+PlaneWave Tools provides several instructions for controlling various aspects of PlaneWave OTA and mount systems.

 ## Requirements

-* PWI3 >= 3.5.0 for fan control
-* PWI3 >= 3.5.3 for fan and DeltaT control
+* PWI3 >= 3.5.3
+* PWI4 >= 4.0.11 beta 9

 ## Sequence Instructions

 * Start PWI3, Stop PWI3 - Starts and stops the PWI3.exe application
+* Start PWI4, Stop PWI4 - Starts and stops the PWI4.exe application
+* Axis Control - Enable or disable mount axes
 * Fan Control - Turns the OTA fans on or off
 * DeltaT Control - Sets the per-heater operating modes of the Delta T heater controller

-I'm open to ideas for additional controls!
+Open to ideas for additional controls!

 ## Getting help

-Help for this plugin may be found in the **#plugin-discussions** channel on the NINA project [Discord chat server](https://discord.com/invite/rWRbVbw) or by filing an issue report at this plugin's [Github repository](https://github.com/daleghent/nina-planewave-tools/issues).
+Help for this plugin may be found in the **#plugin-discussions** channel on the NINA project [Discord chat server](https://discord.gg/nighttime-imaging) or by filing an issue report at this plugin's [Github repository](https://github.com/daleghent/nina-planewave-tools/issues).